Can any food be considered the most Jewish? And if so, what might it say about the Jewish people?

-The book looks at Shabbat stews from around the world — hamin, chulent, dafina, osavo, t’bit, skhina, pom and more — and uses them as a way of tracing Jewish migrations through the Diaspora.
-I believe these many dishes are actually just variations on the same dish, evolving in each new location based on available ingredients, climate, local tastes and the conditions under which each Jewish community lives.
+In this book, I explore the history of these Shabbat stews from around the world — hamin, chulent, dafina, osavo, t’bit, skhina, pom and more — using them as a way of tracing the routes of Jewish migrations through the Diaspora.
+I argue that these many dishes are actually just variations on the same dish, evolving in each new location based on available ingredients, climate, local tastes and the conditions under which each Jewish community lived.
+By looking at the different versions that became popular in each place, we can understand the specific status of Jews wherever we have gone through our long history.

 If you are interested in updates about the book’s progress, please subscribe to my newsletter.